parthsarin/main-site/index.md

 Here are a few projects I'm proud of.

-* i'm building a [suite of tools](https://ai-lit.netlify.app/) that teachers can use to teach AI (warning: they're all in progress)
+* in collaboration with teachers, we're building a [suite of resources](https://craft.stanford.edu/) that teachers can use to teach AI (warning: they're all in progress)
 * i'm occasionally in Scotland, helping develop computing curriculum — in the latest trip, we worked on AI ethics and [debiasing algorithms](https://debias.netlify.app/)
 * the [autograder](https://github.com/stanfordpython/autograder) we use for CS 41 can run student code and try to explain what went wrong in plain English
 * [gibberish](/projects/gibberish) displays idioms in languages that reference another language as "gibberish" (e.g. "That's Greek to me")
-* i designed one unit of a [data science curriculum](https://docs.google.com/presentation/d/1T-Sac5lAUekTRNtVg8OOC2nXx8SefRZHRK38JCv3V6I/edit) for high schoolers
 * i worked at [CodePath](https://codepath.org/) as an instructor, teaching CS interview skills to mostly FLI & BIPOC college students
 * here's [the slide deck](/files/mathfest-2017-tensor-talk.pdf) for an award-winning talk I gave at MathFest 2017—it was about the application of tensor networks to phylogenetics